thomasduft/openiddict-ui/README.md

 If your ApplicationUser class derives from an IdentityUser class where the key type is specified (e.g. IdentityUser<Guid>) this key must also be supplied to AddUIIdentityStore and AddUIIdentityApis. e.g.

+An example project using INT as the primary key is included in the samples/ServerWithCustomKey project

 ```
   .AddUIIdentityStore<ApplicationUser, Guid>(options =>
   {